paulorb/FileMonitor/README.md

 **Limitation: Currently the parameter dwMilliseconds are second based, like (2000 will be 2 seconds, 400 will be 0 zero), also the return is limited to WAIT_OBJECT_0 or WAIT_TIMEOUT**

+# How to use?

+Just include the file like:

+`#include "FileMonitor.hpp"`

+And don't forget to link against pthread (-lpthread)